valentinajaramillor/bigdataprogram/README.md

 ```

-The report presents the different types of channels through which the service requests are made, and their total number of SR. This helps to know which channels are the ones that the citizens use the most, and how can the NYC 311 improve the communication with the public and maintain the channels working properly.
+The report presents the different types of channels through which the service requests are made, and their total number of SR. The channel that is the most used is the phone by a big margin of difference, knowing that traditionally it was more common to make calls to the NYC 311.
+But with the advances in technology, more service requests are made through online channels.
+This helps to know which channels are the ones that the citizens use the most, and how can the NYC 311 improve the communication with the public and maintain the channels working properly.

 **Code**